 Monthly supermarket bills vary widely depending on household size and preferred brands.
 The food in Switzerland is higher than in other European cities, with prices being highest in Zurich and Geneva.

 Switzerland has a very good and modern flavour when it comes to eating out and is acknowledged as a culinary haven – if you can afford to eat out, with costs typically limiting the number of times the average family treats themselves to a restaurant meal.

 The good news is that tips are included in the bill.
 The most affordable time of day to eat out in Switzerland is lunchtime when you can order discount deals from the menu of the day.

 Are you still thinking about the removal to Switzerland?
 So what are you waiting for?
-Couldn’t be any easier than click for a quote or get in touch today for more information.
+Couldn’t be any easier than clicking for a quote or getting in touch today for more information.